Cute suitcases for tweens, wheelies, rucksacks, and overnight bags tweens will love

 - Jewelry box – your tween fashionista will still want to take some of her favorite accessories on vacation.
 Prevent tangles and keep her organized with a travel jewelry box.

-- Packing cubes – maybe not as cute and stylish but still, an important packing tool that will help teach your tween to keep organized day by day, separate clean items from their laundry and makes packing hard-sided cases, especially a breeze.
+- Packing cubes – maybe not as cute and stylish, but still, a vital packing tool that will help teach your tween to keep organized day by day, separate clean items from their laundry, and makes packing hard-sided cases, especially a breeze.

 - Combination Locks – Whilst they may not be ready for the responsibility of holding on to a key, a simple combination lock is a great way to get started keeping your luggage secure if you will be separated from your bags at any time.
 Make sure to look for brands that say TSA compliant.

-Tweens luggage is not just a beautiful accessory you can gift your tween but super practical too.
+Tweens luggage is not just a beautiful accessory you can gift your tween but super practical too – you could even gift a new piece of luggage as an elementary school graduation gift.